Socionics: Purpose

 Socionics provides a means of predicting the character of relations and degree of business compatibility, information sharing and psychological compatibility of people before their joining in one collective group, i.e. to solve the "inverse task" of sociometry.

 According to Aleksandr Bukalov and Betty Lou Leaver, socionics uses Jungian typology, informational model of psyche, and theory of information metabolism for political and sociological analysis.

-According to G. Fink and B. Mayrhofer, socionics is considered one of the four most popular models of personality (including cybernetic theory Maruyama, five-factor model, "Big Five" and the Myers–Briggs Type Indicator aka MBTI), deserving special attention because of its importance in the study of personality.

 According to J. Horwood, and A. Maw, socionics is a science developed by Augustinavičiūtė in the 1970s.
 Augustinavičiūtė and her colleagues worked with Carl Jung's personality typologies to develop personality-based relationship profiles.
 It was found that the nature and development of interpersonal relationships (both professional and personal) are far from random.
 Instead, they are based on how well suited each individual's psychological profiles are to one another, allowing Augustinavičiūtė to develop 16 'socionic types' predicting and describing the interpersonal relationships between any combination of Jung's personality types.

 According to R. Blutner and E. Hochnadel, "socionics is not so much a theory of personalities per se, but much more a theory of type relations providing an analysis of the relationships that arise as a consequence of the interaction of people with different personalities."

-Philosopher L. Monastyrsky treats socionics as pre-science.
-At the same time, L. Monastyrsky himself proposes to pay attention to "the concept of socionic type".

 Philosopher E. Pletuhina defines socionics as the study about the information interaction of the human psyche with the outside world, between people.
 She also defines it as the doctrine of psychological types of people and the relationships between them, as well as notes that the particular quality of socionics is that it considers the innate qualities of the human psyche, including the personality type, which cannot be arbitrarily changed without prejudice to the mental and physical health.

+Philosopher L. Monastyrsky treats socionics as a pre-science.
+In his view, the main problem with socionics is the lack of objective criteria for determining a person’s socionic type.
+The socionic categories were not derived empirically, but speculatively, and have not undergone proper scientific validation.